thunderbird/webext-docs/composeAction.rst

       :name: [``tabId``]
       :type: (integer)

-      The id of the tab for which you want to modify the composeAction.
+      The id of the tab for which you want to modify the composeAction button.

 .. _composeAction.disable: